wenliangz/try-django-19/notes.md

     - define a recursive function to make slug
     - pass the function object to pre_save.connect function

-# 16. Social Share Links
+# 17. Social Share Links
 - Social Sharing with Anchor Tags( not fully integrated web app), read cfe Guid in github
     - get the anchor codes from Facebook,Twiter, GooglePlus, LinkedIn, Reddit
     - Post the codes in the detail view
     - change the links in the anchor codes to be the links of the page we are at.
 Use the variable: {{request.build_absolute_url}}
-    - turn our content into the url encoded shared string:
+Turn our content into the url encoded shared string:
         - from urllib.parse import quote_plus
         - add this to detail view: share_sting =quote_plus(instance.content)

+# 18. Custome Template Tag
+- make a templatetags folder within posts app, and create __init__.py in the folder
+- we are make a customized content urlify filter for social share, that we did using the context variable, share_string. so in the detail template, {{ instance.content |urlify }} will be the same as {{ share_string }}

+# There are several ways of customize contents:
+- pre-save treatment of contents, like slug fields
+- custom functions for generating context variable
+- use custom Template tag